 Every year NINO opens one full-time postdoctoral position for the duration of two years (overlapping tenures).
 Each NINO Postdoctoral Fellow carries out original research at NINO, organises an international workshop on a related theme, publishes the proceedings in a NINO volume, and teaches a seminar for graduate students at OIKOS, the National Research School in Classical Studies in the Netherlands.

-A call is opened every year in February, starting from February 2019.
+A call is opened every year in February.
 The selected Postdoctoral Fellow will start the fellowship in September.

 Please refer to Leiden University’s terms and conditions, described in the vacancy posting.

-A NINO Postdoc Fellow can be appointed only if and when they have their PhD degree in hand.
-For the Fellow to start their position at the fixed date (1 September), administration of the appointment must start several months earlier.
-Candidates who obtain their PhD degree shortly after the cut-off date mentioned in the vacancy text are not eligible – unless they can show official confirmation that their defense/graduation date will be achieved before interviews for the position take place (interview dates may vary per year; usually in April).
+One of the requirements is: A PhD degree in a relevant field of study, completed between January 2022 and February 2026.
+To clarify, a NINO Postdoc Fellow can be appointed only if and when they have their PhD degree in hand.
+For the Fellow to start their position at the fixed date of 1 September 2026, administration of the appointment must start several months earlier.
+For candidates who obtain their PhD degree shortly after the cut-off date of 28 February 2026, we therefore require to see official confirmation that the candidate’s defense/graduation date will be achieved by the time of the interviews in early April, at the very latest.

 The Postdoctoral Fellow will collect the papers presented at the workshop in a volume to be published in one of NINO’s book series, after peer review.
 Funds are available for the organisation of the conference and for editorial support.

-The yearly MA Seminar on “Methods and Concepts in ancient Near Eastern Studies” at OIKOS is taught by NINO’s Postdoctoral Fellow during the spring term, in the last quarter of his/her tenure.
-S/he will design a graduate course relating to his/her research theme.
-The topic should be suitable for students in Egyptology, Archaeology of the Near East and Assyriology, and may also be attended by students in Classics.
+The yearly MA Seminar on “Methods and Concepts in ancient Near Eastern Studies” at OIKOS is taught by NINO’s Postdoctoral Fellow during the autumn term, in the third quarter of their tenure.
+They will design a graduate course relating to their research theme.
+The topic should be suitable for students in Egyptology, Assyriology, and Near Eastern archaeology, and may also be attended by students in Classics.